Braves vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has picked up a hit in six games in a row.
-During his last 10 outings he is batting .350 with a double, two home runs, three walks and six RBI.
+- Bellinger brings a seven-game streak with at least one hit into this matchup.
+In his last 10 games he is hitting .395 with two doubles, a home run, four walks and six RBI.

 Bellinger Recent Games